slaterp/my-data-project/README.md

 ## 4. Discussion
 ### 4.1 Pandas vs Other Data Processing Options

-- Dataframes are very functional
-- Very effective for low volume data such as this project
-- Pandas easy to pick up for anyone with Python experience
+Due to my previous experience with the Pandas library, I selected it for this project.
+Beyond that, Pandas is a very useful option for low volume data processing.
+Pandas' Dataframe data structure are highly functional with many useful methods to access specific columns, labels and/or rows, and also perform calculations (dot products, aggregates, cumulative min/max).
+Pandas is also very simple for someone with Pyhon experience to pick up due to its straightforward syntax and extensive API documentaiton and community.

 - Pandas probably not scalable (explain why - dataframes are operationally inefficient I think)
 - Talk abt other options (eg Spark - distributed processing)